 With that in mind, it’s vital that retailers pay particular attention to changing consumer behaviours and expectations when it comes to bricks and mortar shopping.
-Here are our top five recommendations to ensure returning custom in this new era of retail:
+Here are our top five recommendations for superior in-store experiences to ensure returning custom in this new era of retail:

-We know this is a ridiculously obvious one, but it’s absolutely crucial to remember that a superior customer experience frequently comes from exceptional, face-to-face, customer service.
-Interaction with a helpful, knowledgeable store associate is often the deciding factor in securing a sale and poor experiences in store don’t stay offline for long.
+We know this is a ridiculously obvious one, but it’s absolutely crucial to remember that a superior in-store experience frequently comes from exceptional face-to-face customer service.
+Interaction with a helpful, knowledgeable store associate is often the deciding factor in securing a sale.
+Meanwhile, poor in-store experiences don’t stay offline for long.

 Feedback from customers and employees is invaluable.
 Staff members know what’s happening on the ground on a daily basis and should be empowered to share their ideas on how to improve the customer experience in their individual stores.
 Retailers should take advantage of tech that opens direct communication lines between head office and their stores.
 It not only allows for a more personalised approach in store, it also encourages staff to get in touch when problems with stock or campaign materials arise.